Documentation center

 In this tutorial you have been presented in detail the different parameters that determines the loads on lice skirts, comparison of loads with and without lice skirts, and at last some trouble-shooting suggestions for your model.

 The user must have in mind that dealing with hydrodynamical problems in FEM software can be a challenging task due to large deformations and complex load transfers between components.
 There are no one-fix for all issues that may arise.
-When troubleshooting, the user is encouraged to simplify the problem and the model in order to reduce possible sources of errors.
+When trouble-shooting, the user is encouraged to simplify the problem and the model in order to reduce possible sources of errors.
 Then conduct one change at a time, in order to keep track of the effect of the introduced changes.